Dark Tranquillity: Projector and Haven (1999–2000)

-In January 1999, Fredrik Johansson and the band parted ways, citing a desire to focus on his family and a more stable job.
-With that position now vacant, bassist Martin Henriksson took over duties as second guitarist, and the band brought in Michael Niklasson on bass.
-Projector saw the introduction of a lot of piano, keyboard, and electronic parts into Dark Tranquillity's sound, so the band also added another member, Martin Brändström, on electronics.
+In January 1999, Fredrik Johansson left the band, citing a desire to focus on his family and a more stable job.
+Bassist Martin Henriksson took over as second guitarist, and the band brought in Michael Niklasson on bass.
+Projector introduced piano, keyboard, and electronic parts into Dark Tranquillity's sound, so the band also added Martin Brändström on electronics.

-Projector was released in June 1999, and was later nominated for a Swedish Grammy Award.
-The album saw a major change in songwriting: while retaining growled vocals and their signature death metal sound, the band added pianos, baritone soft vocals, and verse-chorus fashion to their sound, reflecting the band's goal to strive for different musical expressions.
+Projector was released in June 1999, and was nominated for a Swedish Grammy Award.
+The album featured a major change in songwriting.
+While retaining growled vocals and their signature death metal sound, the band added pianos, baritone soft vocals, and verse-chorus structures to their sound, reflecting the band's goal to strive for different musical expressions.
 Around the same time, Skydancer and Of Chaos and Eternal Night were reissued together as Skydancer/Of Chaos and Eternal Night.

-A year later saw the release of Haven, which featured prominent electronics in comparison to previous releases.
-Like its predecessor, Haven was also received in a generally mixed manner by fans and critics alike.
-As the band toured in 2001, the band hired Robin Engström to play live, due to Jivarp's commitments as a new father.
+Haven was released a year later.
+It featured prominent electronics compared to previous releases.
+Like its predecessor, fans and critics gave Haven a mixed response.
+As the band toured in 2001, they hired Robin Engström to play live, due to Jivarp's commitments as a new father.

 Damage Done and Character (2001–2005)

-Dark Tranquillity released Damage Done in 2002, a return to a heavier direction, adding thicker guitar distortion, deep atmospheric keyboards, and abandoning soft vocals altogether.
+Dark Tranquillity released Damage Done in 2002, a return to a heavier direction with thicker guitar distortion, deep atmospheric keyboards, and abandoning soft vocals.
 They released the music video for the single "Monochromatic Stains", followed by the release of Live Damage, their first live DVD.
 In 2004, their compilation album Exposures – In Retrospect and Denial, featuring one disc with rare and unreleased tracks and another with live tracks, was released.

-Character was the seventh release from Dark Tranquillity, in 2005, and was held in much critical praise.
+Character was the seventh release from Dark Tranquillity, in 2005, and was critically praised.
 It featured the fourth music video released by Dark Tranquillity, with the successful single "Lost to Apathy".
 After releasing the album, the band played live in Canada for the first time.